 There's this weird tension in our industry between efficiency and experience.

-On the one hand, there's the need to provide employees with a work environment that helps them feel supported (67% of workers left their last role because the workplace was not optimized for their needs).
+On the one hand, there's the need to provide employees with a work environment that helps them feel supported (67% of workers left their last role in search of a better workplace experience; they felt their existing workplace was not optimized for their needs).

-On the other hand, you want to reduce office space and amenities that aren't used (40% of corporate real estate is empty but paid for, and nearly 90% of commercial real estate (CRE) executives are not happy with their current use of space).
+On the other hand, you want to reduce office space and amenities that aren't used.
+40% of corporate real estate is empty but paid for, and nearly 90% of commercial real estate (CRE) executives are not happy with the current use of space in their working environment.

-The way to resolve these conflicting needs is by leveraging space utilization metrics.
+The way to resolve these conflicting needs is by leveraging space (or workplace) utilization metrics.

-Space utilization tells you how many people are in a room compared to how many people it was designed for.
-It helps you understand if a space is being used in the way it was intended.
-It lets you use science to know what your employees need to succeed — and what they don't.
+Workplace utilization tells you how many people are in a room compared to how many people it was designed for.
+This form of workplace data helps you understand if a space is being used in the way it was intended.
+Science reveals what your employees need — and what they don't — to have a positive workplace experience that leads to success.

-There are three core benefits to space utilization:
+There are three core benefits to incorporating workplace utilization in your workplace strategy:

-Below are several examples of how teams use Density's space utilization data to make data-driven space decisions.
+Below are several examples of how teams use Density's workplace utilization data to make data-driven space decisions.

-One of our Fortune 500 customers had recently converted a series of one-person office spaces into team spaces and allocated them to an emerging labs teams.
+One of our Fortune 500 customers had recently converted a series of one-person office spaces into shared spaces and allocated them to an emerging labs team.

 Even with this added space, the team said it needed more space.
 Our customer used Density's occupancy data to get an accurate, unbiased view of the issue and learn how they could solve it.

-But our customer noticed other spaces being severely underused.
+But our customer noticed other areas - particularly meeting spaces - were severely underused.
 The graphic below shows how one meeting room space was used by just 1 person nearly half of the time.

 Our customer's existing workspace floor plan wasn't working for them.